Vaccinations and rain can revive Indian auto industry | DW | 17.06.2021

 In its note, Care Ratings talked about three scenarios in which it had connected the pace of recovery in the sector to the speed at which the COVID-19 vaccination drive was conducted in the country.

-But with the danger of a possible third wave looming, states may not be able to start opening up the economy.
-This could eventually trigger supply side constraints and automobile dealers will not serve customers at full capacity for the rest of the year.
+But, with the danger of a possible third wave looming, states may not be able to start opening up the economy.
+This could eventually trigger supply constraints, and automobile dealers will not serve customers at full capacity for the rest of the year.

 The second scenario assumes that there could be a shortage of vaccines and that a lethal third wave could hit the economy.